Champions Retreat Golf Club

-Champions Retreat Golf Club, is a 27 hole, private golf club, located in Evans, Georgia, United States 14 miles from Augusta National Golf Club.
-It is the only course in the world with three nines designed by Jack Nicklaus, Arnold Palmer, and Gary Player, the Big Three of Masters fame who combine for 13 Masters titles, 34 Major victories and 159 tournament wins.
+Champions Retreat Golf Club is a 27-hole private golf club located in Evans, Georgia, United States, on a site 14 mi from Augusta National Golf Club.
+It is the only course in the world with three nines designed by Jack Nicklaus, Arnold Palmer, and Gary Player, the "Big Three" of Masters fame, who combine for 13 Masters titles, 34 Major victories, and 159 tournament wins.

-In 2019, the course began co-hosting the Augusta National Women's Amateur along with Augusta National Golf Club.
+In 2019, the course began co-hosting the Augusta National Women's Amateur along with Augusta National.